 Once you’ve dyed your hair blonde at home, the work doesn’t end there.
 You may need to make a few changes to your hair care routine to help care for your strands.

 Excessive heat styling can do a number on your mane.
 Consider this your opportunity to embrace your natural texture by air drying your hair.
-Apply a hair mousse, like L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse, to towel-dried hair, scrunch your hair, then allow it to air dry for perfect curls.
+Apply a hair mousse, like L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse, to towel-dried hair, scrunch your tresses, then allow it to air dry for perfect curls.

 Written by: Shalwah Evans, Photo Credit: Chaunte Vaughn

 Shop Featured Hair Style products